 What is a Networking Email Subject Line?

-So, to make it easier for you, I’ve prepared 55 networking email subject lines and 15 follow up networking email subject line examples you can use.
-Feel free to tweak them as necessary.
+So, to make it easier for you, I’ve prepared 55 networking email subject lines and 15 follow up networking email subject line examples that you can tweak and swipe for your next email.

 Sending a networking email to establish a relationship can be tricky.
-Your recipient doesn’t know you yet, so your email should be convincing enough to make them open it.
+Your recipient doesn’t know you yet, so your email should be convincing enough to coax them to open it.

-Make sure your subject line looks valuable and authentic — after all, you never get a second chance at first impressions.
+So make your email subject line count.
+After all, you never get a second chance at first impressions.

 - Reaching out for some expert advice on [topic]